Varun-Singh14/OOPS/README.md

 Object occupies space but a class does not.

 # Main Features of OOPS
+### Encapsulation
-- **Encapsulation** → Process of binding data members and methods of a program together to do a specific job.
+Process of binding data members and methods of a program together to do a specific job.
 - **Data Hiding** → Process of hiding unwanted information.
 - **Data Binding** →  Process of binding the data members and the methods together as a whole.
+### Polymorphism
-- **Polymorphism** → Process by which some code data methods behaves differently under different circumstances and concepts.
+Process by which some code data methods behaves differently under different circumstances and concepts.
 - **Compile Time Polymorphism** → (Static or Early Binding) Compiler decides what shape or value has to be taken by the entity in the picture.
 - **Run Time Polymorphism** →  (Dynamic or Late Binding) Can't be decided by compiler, Therefore what shape or value has to be taken depends upon the execution.
+### Inheritence
-- **Inheritence** → Mechanism by which an object or class *(referred to as child)* is created using the defenition of another object or class *(referred to as parent)*.
+Mechanism by which an object or class *(referred to as child)* is created using the defenition of another object or class *(referred to as parent)*.
 Helps in code reuse.
+### Abstraction
-- **Abstraction** → Method of hiding unnecessary details from the necessary ones
+Method of hiding unnecessary details from the necessary ones